-A recent policy change of the Department of Veterans Affairs (VA) regarding sharing of VA cancer data has resulted in incomplete reporting of VA hospital cases in some central cancer registries for the 2005 data year.
-The section on VA reporting quantifies the missing number of VA patients in the SEER registries and provides adjustments of new case counts for 2005 based on prior years information.
-These VA adjustment factors may be used to correct for underreporting of 2005 age-specific incidence rates or age-adjusted incidence rates for SEER-9 and SEER-17 regions.
+A recent policy change of the Department of Veterans Affairs (VA) regarding sharing of VA cancer data has resulted in incomplete reporting of VA hospital cases in some central cancer registries.
+The issue began to affect reporting in the 3rd quarter of 2004 diagnosis year and continues to be a concern through the 2006 diagnosis year.
+The section on VA reporting quantifies the missing number of VA patients in the SEER registries and provides adjustments of new case counts for 2005 and 2006 based on prior years information.
+These VA adjustment factors may be used to correct for underreporting of 2005 and 2006 age-specific incidence rates or age-adjusted incidence rates for SEER-9 and SEER-17 regions.
+Additional details can be found in Howlader et al, 2009.

 Excluded cancers: Some cancers were excluded from most of the analyses.

 Myelodysplastic syndrome (MDS), for example, was reclassified in ICD-O-3 (effective diagnosis year 2001) from nonmalignant to malignant; other cancers so reclassified include endometrial stromal sarcoma (low grade), papillary ependymoma, papillary meningioma, polycythemia vera, chronic myeloproliferative disease (NOS), myelosclerosis with myeloid metaplasia, essential thrombocythemia, refractory anemia, refractory anemia with sideroblasts, refractory anemia with excess blasts, and refractory anemia with excess blasts in transformation.
-In contrast, borderline tumors of the ovary were reclassified from malignant to nonmalignant at the same time.
+In contrast, borderline tumors of the ovary were reclassified from malignant to nonmalignant at the same SEER CANCER STATISTICS REVIEW 1975-2006: Technical Notes Page 3 time.
 In addition, benign brain/CNS tumors were collected beginning for 2004 diagnoses.
 All of these cancers were excluded from most of the analyses, especially time trends.
 Pilocytic astrocytoma, although reclassified in ICD-O-3, was not excluded.
 Separate tables for MDS and benign brain/CNS are shown.

-O-4.
 MORTALITY DATA